BCDevOps/developer-experience/.github/ISSUE_TEMPLATE/registry-2-0-uat-testing---bug-report.md

 ---

 If your issue relates to language/grammar/spelling, please do not open a new ticket.
 Instead, edit ticket #3286 with your observation.
-This template is for any bugs that may occur during testing, causing an unexpected result. **Add this ticket to the UI Design Changes for Product Registry #3217 epic for tracking.**
+This template is functional problems that may occur during testing, causing an unexpected result. **Add this ticket to the UI Design Changes for Product Registry #3217 epic for tracking.**

 **Describe the bug**
 A clear and concise description of what the bug is.